slatedocs/slate/source/index.html.md

 one from [StrongHold](https://stronghold.co/).
 It means that at some point the issuer (also known as anchor) received `BTC` in their Bitcoin wallets and then credited with their equivalent representation of Bitcoin your Stellar account.
+If you visit the following site, [https://stellar.expert/explorer/public/asset](https://stellar.expert/explorer/public/asset) you'll find all the assets issued in Stellar.

 For this tutorial, I'll be creating a custom asset in the test network (testnet) representing Dollars and I'll build a way to credit and